 Kung Hei Fat Choy!
-Looking for some fun Chinese New Year ideas for kids?
+Looking for some fun Chinese New Year ideas?
 Here are 5 fun Chinese New Year activities for kids that you can do together.

 If you have been looking for some easy ideas for things to do with your child to get them interested in Chinese New Year, then these 5 ideas might help.